Superalgos/Superalgos/README.md

 [ILLUSTRATION]

 If you are not at the 1 hr time period use the wheel of your mouse while pointing at the charts to zoom in, until you reach the the 1 hr time period.
-You do this so that you may see the results of the backtesting session, which in the case of the example strategies, are calculated and plotted over the charts at 1 hr.
+You do this so that you may see the results of the backtesting session, which in the case of the example strategies, are calculated and plotted over the 1 hr charts.

 [ILLUSTRATION]

 You may now navigate the charts by clicking and dragging, or by zooming in and out with the wheel of your mouse.
-If you change the time period, you will not see the simulated data, as each time period may hold its own simulation.
+If you change the time period, you will not see the simulated data, as each time period may hold its own set of simulations.

 Congratulations!
 You've run your first simulation!